-Graduate Application FAQs
+Graduate Application Frequently Asked Questions

-- Official undergraduate transcripts
+- Official Transcript(s)

-- Three letters of recommendation
+- Three Letters of Recommendations

 Yes, it is possible to pursue a degree in both programs.
 A 2 ½ to 3 year time span would probably be more realistic for meeting requirements in both programs.